 The CHNA Committee worked with Senior Leadership to develop the plans, which were presented to the Glens Falls Hospital Affairs Committee for approval.
-The Affairs Committee was provided with an overview summary of the CHNA and IS in advance and a brief presentation was conducted during a regular monthly meeting to communicate highlights and answer questions.
-The CHNA and IS were approved on November 20, 2025.
-Elements from those documents were combined to create this Community Service Plan, for submission to the NYS DOH.
+The Affairs Committee was provided with an overview summary of the CHNA and Implementation Strategy in advance and a brief presentation was conducted during a regular monthly meeting to communicate highlights and answer questions.
+The CHNA and Implementation Strategy were approved on November 20, 2025.
+Elements from those documents were combined to create a Community Service Plan for submission to the NYS DOH.
+A signed copy is available upon request.